Costa Rica

 Armadillos

-The Nine-Banded Armadillo looks rather primitive and indeed is a very unique mammal.
-Armadillo mothers give birth to 5 - 10 babies who are all genetically identical as they arise from one single egg.
-A female is also able to store an already fertilized egg for up to 3 years if her living conditions aren't favorable for pregnancy.
+The Nine-Banded Armadillo looks rather primitive and is in fact a very unique mammal.
+Armadillo mothers give birth to between 5 and 10 babies, all of whom are genetically identical because they arise from one single egg.
+A female can also store a fertilised egg for up to 3 years if her living conditions aren't favourable for pregnancy.

-The nearly blind animals have a keen sense of smell which helps them to find food like ants, beetles, and larvae underneath forest litter and in the ground.
-On their nocturnal tour they mustn't avoid to make noise - they are well protected against predators by bony plates covering their body.
+The nearly blind animals have a keen sense of smell, which helps them find food such as ants, beetles, and larvae underneath forest litter and in the ground.
+On their nocturnal tour they mustn't avoid to make noise - they are well protected against predators by bony plates that cover their bodies.

-In Argentina the fossilized shells of Glyptodonts (the armadillo's anchestors) were found, which roamed the earth some 20,000 years ago.
-The largest of the shells had the size of a Volkswagen Beetle.
+In Argentina, the fossilised shells of Glyptodonts (the armadillo's anchestors) have been found, which roamed the earth around 20,000 years ago.
+The largest of the shells was the size of a Volkswagen Beetle.

 White-tailed Deer